-You can unscrew the knob and remove the clamp to position the chair where you desire in the living area of the coach.
+When the vehicle is parked, you can unscrew the knob and remove the clamp to position the chair away from the wall.

-The chair must be clamped back into place and the glide mechanism locked before traveling.
+The chair must be clamped back into place and the glide mechanism locked (if equipped) before traveling.

 TABLE AND CHAIRS -If Equipped